juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 Jean reached forward and hugged the man from his side.
 "It won't reach that far.
 I won't let it."

 The man eked out a kind smile before walking up to the door to the house.
-His hand hesitated as it hovered over the handle, before he carefully pushed down and entered.
+His hand hesitated as it hovered over the handle before he carefully pushed down and entered.

 "Will she really be okay?"

 "My goodness!
 When did you get here!"
-Jean exclaimed while hopping to the side in suprise.
+Jean exclaimed while hopping to the side in surprise.

-Kili gave her a 'are you kidding me' look and said, "I was there beside you this entire time."
+Kili gave her a 'Are you kidding me?' look and said, "I was there beside you this entire time."

 "You're so quiet," Jean mumbled.